Mar Vista Animal Medical Center

 (photocredit: CDC image library)

 The thyroid gland forms an “H” in one’s throat as show in the graphic above, though in the dog, the thyroid exists as two separate halves.
 The thyroid produces two forms of thyroid hormone: “T3” which is the active form of the hormone, and “T4” which is the inactive form created to circulate in the bloodstream.
 When T4 is absorbed into tissue cells, it is converted into T3.
 Most of the circulating T4 is carried by blood proteins and is not available for tissue absorption; the portion that is not carried by proteins (the so-called “free T4”) is the portion that is able to enter tissues for activation.
 The thyroid gland itself can also activate T4 into T3.
 In dogs about half of the T3 comes from the thyroid gland and the other half comes from the body’s other tissues.
-So to recap, there are three forms of hormone: T3 which is active (and mostly located inside tissues where the activation process occurred), T4 bound up and circulating but not available for tissue use, and free T4 which is circulating unbound and ready to enter tissues for activation into T3).
+So to recap, there are three forms of hormone: T3 which is active (and mostly located inside tissues where the activation process has occurred), T4 bound up and circulating but not available for tissue use, and free T4 which is circulating unbound and ready to enter tissues for activation into T3).

 Production of T4 is regulated by the pituitary gland at the base of one’s brain.
 (This gland is called the “master gland” as it regulates hormone production in the adrenal system, the thyroid system, the reproductive system and more).
 The pituitary produces a substance called “TSH” which stands for “thyroid stimulating hormone.”
 When T4 levels are dropping, the pituitary gland stimulates the thyroid gland to make and release more T4.